vatesfr/xen-orchestra/docs/docs/xo6/intro_support.md

 Higher tier support plans include faster ticket response times (and cover more features).
 Paid support plans and response times are based on the plan you have, plans can be [reviewed here](https://vates.tech/pricing-and-support/).

 :::tip
-If you have a subscription (or at least a registered free XOA), you can open a ticket describing your issue directly from your [personal account page here](https://xen-orchestra.com/#!/member/support)
+If you have a subscription (or at least a registered free XOA), you can open a ticket describing your issue directly from your [personal space on account.vates.tech](https://account.vates.tech)
 :::

 ## XOA Free support